 Inspect interior and predator nets, moorings, perform feeding assessments, and quickly retrieve morts

 For Aquaculture monitoring and inspection using a mini remote operated vehicle, or ROV, there is no better tool than the Deep Trekker DTG2 and DTX2 ROVs.
-Whether it is routine net inspection, lighting, feeding or mort lift troubleshooting, or stock monitoring, the DTG2 and DTX2 are the easiest, most effective, and portable system to get the job done in no time at all.
+Whether it is routine net inspection, lighting, feeding, mooring inspection, or mort lift troubleshooting, or stock monitoring, the DTG2 and DTX2 are the easiest, most effective, and portable system to get the job done in no time at all.

 Perform a Fast, Thorough Aquaculture Net Inspection